Frequently Asked Questions

 With an innovative development model and public-private partnerships, IVI focuses on vaccines that are critically needed in resource-limited settings but often overlooked by major commercial developers.

-IVI boasts a diverse, multidisciplinary workforce of biomedical scientists, infectious disease experts, medical doctors and nurses, health economists, vaccine advocates, educators, communicators, and more representing 20 nationalities.
+IVI boasts a diverse, multidisciplinary workforce of biomedical scientists, infectious disease experts, medical doctors and nurses, health economists, vaccine advocates, educators, communicators, and more representing more than 25 nationalities.

 IVI works closely with governments, vaccine developers and manufacturers, philanthropies and foundations, international organizations and public-private partnerships, policymakers, universities, hospitals, and businesses to make safe, effective, and affordable vaccines available for global public health.

-Four governments provide core funding for IVI: The Republic of Korea, Sweden, India, and Finland.
+Five governments provide core funding for IVI: The Republic of Korea, Sweden, India, Finland, and Austria.
 Much of IVI’s work comes from research grants written by scientists at IVI and their collaborators.
-These grants come from the Bill & Melinda Gates Foundation, the Wellcome Trust, CEPI, the Samsung Life Public Welfare Foundation, and the Korea Support Committee for IVI, as well as academic institutions, industry partners, and individuals.
+These grants come from the Gates Foundation, Wellcome, CEPI, the Samsung Life Public Welfare Foundation, and the Korea Support Committee for IVI, as well as academic institutions, industry partners, and individuals.

 IVI does not directly fund grants for research and development to other organizations or individuals.
 However, IVI often awards subcontracts to external collaborators for select projects.